Build a nested IF in Excel

 #3: Search between values

-In this situation, building nested IF is not necessary because Excel has 2 great functions. 😀👍
+Building nested IF is unnecessary in this situation because Excel has 2 great functions. 😀👍

 If you need to determine a value within a numerical range, you can utilize the VLOOKUP function or the more advanced XLOOKUP function.
 In the example below, we demonstrate how to calculate the bonus percentage for salespeople based on the number of cars they have sold.